Sports & Fitness

 Missing Voices:

 One interesting trend noticed throughout research for this chapter is the dominance of men in studies and examples for sports recovery and technology.
-A missing voice I’ve noticed are women in this area.
+A missing voice I’ve noticed is women in this area.
 This section is a reminder to understand that many resources and ideas can have perspectives that aren’t accounted for.
-Directly tying to sports medicine, technology, and rehab, women and men vary in numerous ways.
+Directly tied to sports medicine, technology, and rehab, women and men vary in numerous ways.
 According to Sex Differences in Sports Medicine, many biological differences exist that impact concepts directly relating to sports medicine.
-Differing levels of testosterone, estrogen, and other hormonal effects have shown differences in the way many body parts recover including tendons, bones, ligaments, and muscles (Casey, 2016).
-They also go on to say “Many acute knee injuries such as ACL tears show clear sex-related differences with regard to the incidence of injury as well as injury mechanisms and risk factors” (Casey, 2016).
+Differing levels of testosterone, estrogen, and other hormonal effects have shown differences in the way many body parts recover, including tendons, bones, ligaments, and muscles (Casey, 2016).
+They also go on to say, “Many acute knee injuries such as ACL tears show clear sex-related differences in the incidence of injury as well as injury mechanisms and risk factors” (Casey, 2016).
 They also mention that understanding these differences can help shape recovery and diagnoses, demonstrating the importance of identifying missing voices within this category of research.

 Conclusion: